 - Decide which tests to perform based on organizational priorities.

-- Conduct testing until root cause is confirmed.
+- Conduct testing until the root cause is confirmed.

 - Outline possible solutions.